Contemporary

 by Ken Cressman

-by Anie Ross
+by Anie G. Ross

-For twenty-five years, Morgan’s biggest problem was a blank canvas—until the Bone Queen found her.
-After a brutal encounter with the ancient hag leaves her mundane life in tatters, Morgan is pulled into the dual-edged splendor of the faery world.
+For thirty years, Dani’s biggest problem was a blank canvas—until the Bone Queen found her.
+After a brutal encounter with the ancient hag leaves her mundane life in tatters, Dani is pulled into the dual-edged splendor of the faery world.
 She finds herself a prize caught between two warring extremes: the incandescent, sun-drenched arrogance of the Summer Court and the velvet, obsidian dangers of the Dusk Court.
-As she flees a monster determined to end her, Morgan is irresistibly drawn to two rival sovereigns: Kay, the radiant Lord of Dawn, and Corvus, the brooding Prince of Shadows.
+As she flees a monster determined to end her, Dani is irresistibly drawn to two rival sovereigns: Kay, the radiant Lord of Dawn, and Corvus, the brooding Prince of Shadows.
 Though she has no memory of them, her charcoal sketches tell a different story.
 Her art acts as a window into a hidden past, revealing vivid, involuntary visions of previous lives shared with both men—each ending in her own tragic death.
-Morgan soon discovers she is trapped by a geis, a divine curse binding her to the faery rulers in an unending cycle of reincarnation and ruin.
-To survive the Bone Queen’s pursuit and finally claim a future of her own, Morgan must use her sketches to unearth lost memories and rewrite the ending of a story that has ended her eight times before.
-In a world where beauty is a mask for horror and love always ends in tragedy, Morgan must decide if she can truly save the two men who have watched her die for centuries—or if some loops are meant to stay broken. *Author Note: Any feedback/reviews are genuinely appreciated!*
+Dani soon discovers she is trapped by a geis, a divine curse binding her to the faery rulers in an unending cycle of reincarnation and ruin.
+To survive the Bone Queen’s pursuit and finally claim a future of her own, Dani must use her sketches to unearth lost memories and rewrite the ending of a story that has ended her eight times before.
+In a world where beauty is a mask for horror and love always ends in tragedy, Dani must decide if she can truly save the two men who have watched her die for centuries—or if some loops are meant to stay broken. *Author Note: Any feedback/reviews are genuinely appreciated!*

 Lifnos Cozy Mysteries